chiarabuoncuore/abremipainters/sparql.md

 **SPARQL QUERIES**

-1. *Query painter information by name*
+1. *Query painter information by Name*

 The first query allowed us to search for regional painters whose names included “Chiarini” or “Michetti”